laidbackware/vsphere-lab-deploy/README.md

 ## Setup

-Validated on Ubuntu 14 deploying vSphere 6.0 and vSphere 6.5
+Validated on Ubuntu 16.04 and 18.04 deploying vSphere 6.5 and vSphere 6.7

 ### Dependencies